 What will Site C cost my family?

 Site C is projected to cost $8.8 billion, a massive public debt that will take taxpayers and ratepayers 70 years to pay off.
-BC Hydro is already planning to raise rates 28% over the next five years; Site C costs will be added to that once the dam is operational.
+BC Hydro is already raising rates 28% over the five-year period 2014-2018, with more anticipated; Site C costs will be added to that once the dam is operational.
 Can our families afford it?

 As a growing province, don't we need the energy?